leo91000/covid-japan-informations/japan-covid-informations.md

 **5\.
 Suspension of visa exemption measures**

-As visa exemption measures with the countries and regions listed below are now suspended.
+Visa exemption measures with the countries and regions listed below are now suspended.

 (1) Visa exemption measures agreed with Japan and the following countries and regions